christian-byrne/SC2-hotkeys-file-generator/README.md

 ##### Other Features that can Be Easily Implemented

 The groundwork is there to add other features for automating the process of creating custom hotkeys that adhere to some rule system like the grid.

+## To Do

+- Other layout systems
+- Auto move file to correct folder
+- Test on other system